 The Directors acknowledge that they are responsible for securing compliance by the Company of its relevant obligations as defined in the Companies Act 2014 ('Relevant Obligations').
 The Directors further confirm that there is a compliance policy statement in place setting out the Company's policies which, in the Directors' opinion, are appropriate to ensure compliance with the Company's Relevant Obligations.
-The Directors also confirm that appropriate arrangements and structures are in place which, in the Directors, with the assistance of Internal Audit, conducted a review of the arrangements and structures in place.
+The Directors also confirm that appropriate arrangements and structures are in place which, in the Directors' opinion, are designed to secure material compliance with the Company's Relevant Obligations.
+For the year ended 27 September 2024, the Directors, with the assistance of Internal Audit, conducted a review of the arrangements and structures in place.
 In discharging their responsibilities under Section 225 of the Companies Act 2014, the Directors relied on the advice of persons who the Directors believe have the requisite knowledge and experience to advise the Company on compliance with its Relevant Obligations.